Flops and spherical functors: Introduction

 \section{Introduction}

 A homological interpretation of the Minimal Model Program (MMP) in Birational Geometry was proposed in \cite{BonOrl,BO}.
-The basic idea is that MMP is about "minimisation" of the derived category of coherent sheaves on a variety, when the variety is minimised inside its birational class.
-More precisely, we expect that if variety $X$ allows a divisorial contraction or a flip $X\to Y$, then the derived category of $X$ has a semi-orthogonal decomposition and one component of this decomposition is equivalent to the derived category of $Y$.
-Thus, minimizing the birational model should have the categorical incarnation in chopping off semi-orthogonal components of the derived category.
-A minimal model is expected to be a representative in the birational class of a variety whose derived category does not allow semi-orthogonal components equivalent to the derived category of a variety birationally equivalent to $X$.
+The basic idea is that MMP is about "minimisation" of the derived category $\dD^b(X)$ of coherent sheaves on a variety $X$ for varieties in a given birational class.
+More precisely, it is expected that if $X$ allows a divisorial contraction or a flip $X\dashrightarrow Y$, then $\dD^b(X)$ has a semi-orthogonal decomposition (SOD) with one component of SOD equivalent to $\dD^b(Y)$.
+Thus, minimizing the birational model should have the categorical meaning of chopping off semi-orthogonal factors of the derived category.
+A minimal model is expected to be a representative in the birational class of a variety whose derived category does not allow semi-orthogonal factors equivalent to the derived category of a variety birationally equivalent to $X$.

-Since MMP in dimension greater than two deals with singular varieties, the right choice of the derived category to consider also matters.
-In particular, for ${\mathbb Q}$-Gorenstein varieties the derived category of coherent sheaves on a suitable stack is relevant (cf. \cite{Kaw}, \cite{Kaw1}).
-Since the minimal model is not unique, MMP also considers birational transformations that link various minimal models, called flops.
-The derived categories are conjectured to be equivalent under flops \cite{BonOrl}, \cite{Kaw}, \cite{BO}.
+Since MMP in dimension greater than 2 deals with singular varieties, the right choice of the derived category to consider also matters.
+In particular, for ${\mathbb Q}$-Gorenstein varieties the derived category of a suitable stack is relevant (cf. \cite{Kaw}, \cite{Kaw1}).
+Minimal models are not unique, and MMP considers birational maps, called flops, that link various minimal models.
+Conjecturally, flops induce derived equivalences \cite{BonOrl}, \cite{Kaw}, \cite{BO}.

-There is a numerous evidence in favour of this conjectural picture, starting from the original paper \cite{BonOrl}, where some simple higher dimensional flops and flops in dimension three with irreducible exceptional curves of types (-1,-1) and (0,-2) were proved to induce semi-orthogonal equivalences of the derived categories, while, in the case of simple higher dimensional flips, a semi-orthogonal decomposition was verified.
-Nevertheless, the program have encountered substantial technical difficulties and still remains to be a challenge.
+There is a numerous evidence in favour of this conjectural picture, starting from the original paper \cite{BonOrl}, where various instances of flops were proved to induce derived equivalences, and for simple higher dimensional flips, the required SOD was constructed.

+We expect that the whole zoology of categories, functors and natural transformations relevant to MMP should be governed by interesting hidden homotopy types, maps and higher homotopies (as it is proposed in \cite{BonTok}).
+The present work can be considered as taking steps in this direction for categories and functors invoked by flops.